CodeDuchess/JQuery-API/README.md

 # JQuery-API
-JQUery to consume a job board API
+JQuery to consume a job board API